jcs-elpa/npm-pkgs/README.md

 ### Search packages online (like [npm](https://www.npmjs.com/))

-You are able to search through packages from NPM and it will displays in the tabulated list.
+You are able to search through packages from NPM and it will display them in the tabulated list.

 ### Auto detect workspace